 Jennifer’s early ethnographic studies of the process of re-engagement in alternative programs with youth and educators in the United States, Australia, and Canada advanced a conceptual framework linking identity and identification, the production of children and youth "at risk,” and the significance of student-teacher relationships as projects of moral imagining.
 Current research into imaginative play, including how children initiate, maintain, and conclude imaginative play, as well as how they transition between imaginative play and other social practices, makes visible imagining and moral imagining in everyday interactions.
 Applications of the concepts emerging across both lines of research may provide useful for life-course research engaging participants in transitions to more equitable and sustainable social futures.

-Reyhaneh Bastani is a PhD candidate in Learning Sciences at the Werklund School of Education, University of Calgary.
-Her work is focused on design for learning through a complexity perspective.
-Her doctoral research involves a complexity-informed design for students' disciplinary and interdisciplinary learning using board game redesign practices.
-Studying learners' interactions and artifacts, she investigates how learners’ co-design sapces evolve and how their ideas and intentional choices are enabled through game redeisgn practices.
-Her research also aims to highlight how learners' ideas, interests and decisions frame their designs and supprt their use of learning topics in creating game systems.
+Reyhaneh Bastani is a Postdoctoral Fellow in Learning Sciences at the Werklund School of Education, University of Calgary.
+Her work in this position is focused on sustaining cultural and linguistic pluralism in formal and informal learning environments.
+Their research team, in this project, particularly explores the learning potentials of playing and redesigning culturally-relevant tabletop games.
+Reyhaneh’s doctoral study focused on design for learning through a complexity perspective.
+Her research involved a complexity-informed design for students' disciplinary and interdisciplinary learning using board game redesign practices.
+Studying learners' interactions and artifacts, she investigated how learners’ co-design spaces evolved and how their ideas and intentional choices were enabled through game redesign practices.
+Her research also aims to highlight how learners' ideas, interests and decisions frame their designs and support their use of learning topics in creating game systems.

 Tatiana is a Colombian, English language educator.
 She is currently pursuing her doctorate at McGill University’s Department of Integrated Studies in Education (DISE).
 Tatiana’s two broad research interests include teachers’ learning and literacy instruction.
 As a teacher educator, she is interested in decolonizing research that facilitates rural schoolteachers’ active participation in knowledge-making endeavors.
 Her doctoral research aims to explore literacy practices in rural communities using a pluriversality lens.
 She hopes her research will contribute to overcoming deficit perspectives of rural learners and teachers, and to inform more asset-based educational policies and professional development programs in Colombia.